CAPIO 2022 state of communications

-During CAPIO’s 2021 State of Communications webinar, attendees will learn about key issues facing California communicators and find out about CAPIO’s areas of focus for 2021 from CAPIO’s President Maurice Chaney and CAPIO President Elect/Treasurer Erin Morales.
+During CAPIO’s 2022 State of Communications webinar, attendees will learn about key issues facing California communicators and learn about CAPIO’s areas of focus for 2022 from CAPIO’s President Maurice Chaney and CAPIO President-Elect/Treasurer Erin Morales.

-Attendees will also hear from Fred Cook, director of the USC Center for Public Relations.
-Cook will highlight USC’s annual Relevance Report, which identifies emerging issues and forecasts topics and trends impacting business and communications in the coming year, including the impact of the Presidential election on the communications profession.
+Attendees will also hear from Fred Cook, the USC Center for Public Relations director.
+In addition, Cook will highlight USC’s annual Relevance Report and the new Polarization Index Report, which identifies emerging issues and forecasts topics and trends impacting business and communications in the coming year.

 - Trends impacting business and communications nationally

-- CAPIO’s key areas of focus the next year
+- CAPIO’s critical areas of focus the next year

 Social Media Handles

-Maurice Chaney is a strategic communications professional with more than 15 years of combined experience in both the public and private sectors.
+Maurice Chaney is a strategic communications professional with more than 21 years of combined experience in public and private sectors.
 In his current role as the public information officer for the City of Roseville, Maurice manages public relations, marketing, and outreach for Environmental Utilities—a suite of community-owned utilities for a community of 130,000.

-Maurice comes to Roseville from Sacramento, serving nearly seven years as media and communication specialist for the City of Sacramento.
-There, he worked on large economic development projects, such as the new sports arena, as well as digital communications and media relations for a number of departments.
+Maurice comes to Roseville from Sacramento, serving nearly seven years as a media and communication specialist for Sacramento.
+There, he worked on large economic development projects, such as the new sports arena, and digital communications and media relations for several departments.
 He also served Sacramento County in a similar role.
 Maurice’s career started at a private consulting firm, Jones and Stokes (now ICF International), where he worked on local and statewide environmental public participation projects.

 During his career, Maurice has honed his skills in issues and perception management, media relations, branding, social media, and digital communication campaigns.